 Lake is a tiny town located in the state of Mississippi.
-With a population of 326 people and just one neighborhood, Lake is the 230th largest community in Mississippi.
+With a population of 471 people and just one neighborhood, Lake is the 213th largest community in Mississippi.

 Lake’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

-Lake is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Lake doesn't have a public transportation system that people use for their commute.

 The citizens of Lake have a very low rate of college education: just 6.80% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.